“The Head of Woman Is Man”

 In this verse, there are three degrees of submission.
 The man is to acknowledge Christ as his Lord and Master; the woman, while recognizing the supremacy of Christ as Lord over all, is required to acknowledge that in domestic life she is placed under the guidance and protection of man; Christ, although equal with the Father is represented as recognizing God as head.
 Even among equals there may be a head.

-Headship exists within the Godhead itself (1 Cor.
-11:3) and will continue to exist there after the end of sin (Matt.
-20:23; 1 Cor.
-15:28).
+Headship exists within the Godhead itself (1 Corinthians 11:3) and will continue to exist there after the end of sin (Matthew 20:23; 1 Corinthians 15:28).
 Perfect beings and perfect organizations use leadership. in our world today, a committee of men of equal rank still selects its chairman.
 Defined leadership is a positive organizational arrangement.

-“Husbands, love your wives, just as Christ also loved the church and gave Himself for her” (Ephesians 5:25).
+The Lord taught, “Husbands, love your wives, just as Christ also loved the church and gave Himself for her” (Ephesians 5:25).
 The response of the husband to the wife’s submission is not to give a command, but to love.
-The husband will properly provide for the wife’s temporal support (1 Tim.
-5:8); he will do what he can to ensure her happiness (1 Cor.
-7:33); he will honor her (1 Peter 3:7).
+The husband will properly provide for the wife’s temporal support (1 Timothy 5:8); he will do what he can to ensure her happiness (1 Corinthians 7:33); he will honor her (1 Peter 3:7).

 In His service,